rboyle-software/alg-chrome-ext/README.md

 <br>
 *"Should I apply today or wait for Monday?
 Or maybe after the holidays..."*
 <br><br>
-You might be surprise at how much energy is spent just deciding where to apply next.
+You might be surprised at how much energy is spent just deciding where to apply next.
 Let's **reduce the cognitive load** and use that energy to hone our skills and perform well in interviews.

 ## Instructions
 - Grab the extension from the Chrome Web Store